-With the new year fast approaching and new employment laws, now is the perfect time for small businesses to take on HR cleanup of all employee files and make sure that your business is compliant.
-It is imperative to keep your employee records up to date, not only to ensure they are receiving the correct benefits but to also avoid any potential penalties for not complying with state and federal regulations.
-We have put together a checklist of the most critical areas to focus on to help you get started.
+With the new year fast approaching and new employment laws, now is the perfect time for small businesses to take on cleanup of all employee files in the human resources department and make sure that your business is compliant.
+It is imperative to keep your personnel files up to date, not only to ensure they are receiving the correct benefits but to also avoid any potential penalties for not complying with state and federal regulations.
+We have put together a year-end HR checklist of the most critical areas to focus on to help you get started.

 1. Employee Files